Leandro-GomesSilva/JavaScript-SQL-Library-Manager/README.md

   - Pagination feature in the homepage

 ## Extras:
-  - Validation for the 'year' attribute/column
+  - Custom validation function for the 'year' attribute/column
   - Extra Pug templates for error-message, pagination buttons and search feature
   - Custom CSS layout